Magni (motorcycle): Magni-Guzzi Australia

+Magni Australia did not reach customers until 1993.
+Approximately 75 Series 1 examples were produced.

 Magni-Guzzi Australia 98

 Magni entered the US market in 1998 when Commerce Overseas Corporation (COC) became their importers.
 (COC had previously imported MV Agusta 750 S and 750 Sport America models).
 Magni produced on updated version of the Australia, the Australia 98.
 The updated model used the Moto Guzzi Daytona RS engine with Weber-Marelli fuel injection and a revised chassis.
 50 machines of this model were made.
 After the introduction of the 98, the previous model started to be referred to as the Australia 93.

 Magni-Guzzi Sfida 1100

 Magni delayed the launch of the Sfida 1100 until 1996 due to engine supply problems.
 The cafe racer styled machine used the LeMans engine that had been fitted with a 1,100 cc big bore kit.
 A new chassis was fitted which retained the "Parallelogramo" swinging arm.
 Front forks were from Forcelle Italia, rear shock absorbers from Koni and Brembo Gold Line brakes were fitted.